sandorex/arcam/README.md

 **NOTE: Version 0.1.X is considered alpha and may break compatability at any time**

-Experimental but all code since `v0.1.1` was written within a box container
+Experimental but all code since `v0.1.1` was written within itself

 *Originally named `box`, renamed to `arcam`*